Opportunities for a resilient ecosystem

 What are the next steps?

-We will establish theme subgroups to develop the area wide vision for this theme – with a broad remit and wide representation.
+We will develop the area wide vision for this theme with stakeholders– with a broad remit and wide representation.
 We will identify potential partners and interested individuals/groups, gaps in knowledge and linkages with local strategies and action plans.

 From this will be able to engage with and enthuse a broader group of stakeholders beyond the wider environmental sector in a targeted way and with a stronger focus on involving and engaging local groups and individuals.
 This could mean a variety of approaches, including: social media, traditional media, community meetings, drop-in sessions and the strengths of our partners so that we’re all working together to deliver the Area Statement vision and ambitions.